Toyota Corolla (E20): North America (1970–1974)

-In the United States, most body styles were available, although the 1.4-liter and twincam engines were never offered.
+In the United States, most body styles were available, although the 1.4-litre and twincam engines were never offered.
 An optional 1588 cc engine with an SAE gross output of 102 hp was added in September 1970.
-Either a four-speed manual or a three-speed automatic were offered, until sporty five-speed coupés called the S-5 and SR-5 were introduced in 1972.
+Either a four-speed manual or a two- or three-speed automatic were offered, until sporty five-speed coupés called the S-5 and SR-5 were introduced in 1972.
 In 1974, an SR-5 was entered by Car & Driver magazine's team in SCCA competition.

 The E20 Corolla was also assembled in Sydney, Nova Scotia by Canadian Motor Industries (CMI).
 CMI only ever assembled small numbers of Toyotas, as the finished cars cost ten percent more than a fully built up import and their quality was inferior; in 1974 Atlantic Canadian dealerships refused delivery of Canadian-assembled Corollas as a result.
 CMI ended operations in November 1975, after nearly 8,000 cars had been built there.
 The production tools were transferred to Ireland, where local assembly of the E20 Corolla had begun in February 1973.